Brother PE800 Review: a popular entry-level embroidery machine

 It’s a great little work horse and a great machine.
 I upgraded to a bigger hoop machine, but kept PE800 as a back up.

 What do you all think?
 Do you own a PE800?
 Do you agree or disagree?
 Please leave your comments here.

 Good Luck and happy stitching.

-Note: photo of Brother PE800 embroidery machine provided by Cheryle Terry and used with her permission.
+Note: Photos of the Brother PE800 embroidery machine were provided by Cheryle Terry, Tracy Stinson and Brianna Lill and used with their permission.